Gaudin Models and Multipoint Conformal Blocks II: Comb channel vertices in 3D and 4D: Three-Point Functions in Embedding Space

 At this point, we have rephrased the concept of a tensor field of weight $\Delta$ and spin $l_\nu$ in terms of functions $F$ of the variables $(X,Z_\nu)$ subject to the conditions \eqref{eq:XXXZZZ}.
 These functions must satisfy the homogeneity conditions \eqref{homogeneityconditions}, as well as the gauge invariance conditions \eqref{gaugeinvariance}.
 These two conditions ensure that the differential operators \eqref{eq:spinningdiffgenerators} give rise to an irreducible representation of the conformal algebra.
 From now on, we will think of tensor fields in terms of functions $F(X,Z_\nu)$.
 Let us note in passing that the homogeneity conditions \eqref{homogeneityconditions} can be continued to non-integer values of $l_\nu$.

 It is also important to notice how the gauge invariance conditions~ \eqref{gaugeinvariance} constrain the way in which the variables $Z_\nu$ can appear in expressions that involve the field $F_{\Delta,\{l_\nu\}}$.
-In fact, the only gauge invariant tensors that can be formed from $(X,Z_{\nu})$ are linear combinations or contractions of
+In fact, the only gauge invariant tensors that can be formed from $(X,Z_{\nu})$ are linear combinations or contractions of the wedge products (see also \cite[eq.~27]{Lauria:2018klo}):

 Let us point out that the projective light ray contains $d$ degrees of freedom.
 After imposing transversality $X \cdot Z_1 = 0$ and the gauge invariance \eqref{gaugeinvariance}, there remain $d-2$ degrees of freedom in the polarization $Z_1$.
 Similarly, $Z_2$ contains $d-4$ degrees of freedom, etc. This implies that the variable $Z_{L}$ for tensor fields of maximal depth $L=\rank_d-1=d/2$ in even dimensions has no continuous physical degrees of freedom.
 In the reduction from embedding space variables to gauge-invariant tensors, all $C^{(0)},\dots, C^{(L-1)}$ are fixed by $X,\dots, Z_{L-1}$, while $C^{(L)} = C^{(L-1)} \wedge Z_L$.
 Up to gauge equivalence, this implies that $\mathrm{Span}(Z_L)$ is fixed to be one of two unique null directions in the complex plane orthogonal to $\mathrm{Span}(X,\dots,Z_{L-1})$.
 To distinguish these two null directions, we can use the fact that $C^{(L)}$ is a $(L+1)$-form in $\Cs^{2(L+1)}$ given by the wedge product of $L+1$ mutually orthogonal null vectors, and must therefore be either self-dual or anti-self-dual with respect to the Hodge star,